 The number of people per class, including staff, depends on SF’s tier level.

 - Tai chi classes

-You must sign into each session with your name and phone number.
-Staff will keep it on file for at least 3 weeks.
+Instructors should have students sign into each class, using their name and phone number.
 If someone feels sick later and tests positive for COVID-19, the City can help everyone get tested.

-You can swim in an outdoor public or communal pool
+You can swim in a public or community pool

 - Community centers

 - Athletic clubs